ljmerza/tinybeans_clone/docs/architecture/epics/TANSTACK-FORM-ZOD-STANDARDIZATION.md

 # Epic: TanStack Form & Zod Validation Standardization

+> **💡 Philosophy**: Keep it simple!
+The codebase already uses TanStack Form + Zod correctly.
+This epic is about **centralizing schemas**, not rewriting everything.
+We're standardizing what works, not over-engineering.

 ## Overview

-This epic establishes standardized patterns for form management across the web/ application using TanStack Form v1.0 integrated with Zod validation schemas.
-This implementation directly supports ADR-013 (Frontend Architecture Modernization) by providing type-safe, maintainable form patterns that eliminate boilerplate and improve developer experience.
+This epic establishes standardized Zod validation schemas across the web/ application while maintaining the simple, effective TanStack Form pattern already in use.
+The goal is consistency through shared schemas, not abstraction layers.

 ## Goals

-- Standardize all form implementations using TanStack Form with Zod validation
+- Standardize form validation using Zod schemas across all forms
-- Create reusable form components and validation schemas
+- Create centralized, reusable validation schemas
-- Eliminate inconsistent manual validation patterns
+- Maintain the simple, working TanStack Form pattern already in use
 - Improve type safety from schema definition to form submission
-- Reduce form-related bugs through runtime validation
+- Reduce form-related bugs through consistent validation
-- Establish clear patterns for error handling and display
+- Establish clear documentation for the team
-- Create developer documentation and migration guides
+- Keep it simple - avoid over-engineering

 ## Success Metrics